osrf/uctf/doc/run_cloud/readme.md

 SASC machines are grouped into Rounds.
 Click on the round button (with a + inside) to create a new round.
 You must supply a name for the Round, along with a usernames for each team.

+## Launch the simulation machine
 1. Click on the LAUNCH button in the Arbiter box.
 This will launch a simulatopn cloud machine.
 This process takes about 2 minutes, and you should see the Status and machine ip update.
 You should also see a button appear to download the ssh key for the simulation machine.

+## Launch the payload machines
 1. You can launch a payload machine for each team by pressing the blue or gold LAUNCH A PAYLOAD button.
 1. After a few second, payload information (local ip address) and ssh download links should appear.
+1. VPN: you can connect to a payload machine using a VPN.
+There are up to 5 openvpn keys that you can download for each team, named ocu-0 to ocu-4.
+It is important not to connect to the system with unique keys (2 simultaneous connections with the same key will not work).

+## Finish the round
-1. Once you are finished with the round, press the FINISH ROUND button to kill the machines (simulation and payloads)
+1. Once you are finished with the round, press the FINISH ROUND button to terminate the machines (simulation and payloads).
+Machines are billed for each hour they are running.

 # Run your team in the cloud